 Auditing Fee - The fee for students who are not enrolled full time is one-half the regular hourly charge.
-(Also see page 58.)

 Chemistry Laboratory Breakage Fee - The student is required to make a deposit at the time of registration, against which breakage of equipment will be charged.